Retopia/RExpBottle/README.md

 Supports permission `rbottle.use`

-This plugin is tested to work with 1.21.1
+This plugin is tested to work with paper 1.21.1